When You Love Them Both

 How your love can help them both

 It’s critical to do everything in your power to protect, love and comfort the abused child.
 At the same time, your care for the person who abused, put you in a unique position to help that person along the difficult path that follows disclosure.
-It’s been shown that when an abuser has someone to support and encourage them to accept responsibility, face consequences and commit themselves to treatment, there’s a greater likelihood that they will succeed in changing their lives and ending their abusive behaviors.
+It’s been shown that when someone who sexually abuses a child has someone to support and encourage them to accept responsibility, face consequences and commit themselves to treatment, there’s a greater likelihood that they will succeed in changing their lives and ending their abusive behaviors.
 Most abused children are greatly helped when they see that the family member who abused them acknowledges the wrongfulness of their actions, accepts full responsibility for it, and is committed to change.

 When one sibling abuses another sibling, both need support